liu-congcong/MetaDecoder/README.md

 * 1.0.18 (20230816): Support gz formatted assemblies.

+* 1.0.19 (20230816): Clusters will not participate in the calculation of the average of kmer distance if it contains more than 50,000 sequences.

 ## References

 * Mina Rho, Haixu Tang, and Yuzhen Ye.
 FragGeneScan: Predicting Genes in Short and Error-prone Reads.
 Nucl.
 Acids Res., 2010 doi: 10.1093/nar/gkq747.